 Saturday, November 1 Social Hour at 6:00/Concert at 7:00

-Jon's new record, DELICATE CAGES (2011) takes its title from the Robert Bly poem, TAKING THE HANDS: Taking the hands of someone you love/You see they are like delicate cages...
+Jon's latest release, Delicate Cages (2011) takes its title from the Robert Bly poem, TAKING THE HANDS: Taking the hands of someone you love/You see they are like delicate cages...

 Delicate Cages aims to reveal the complicit natures of good and evil, love and fear, and freedom and imprisonment.
 The DELICATE CAGES we live within are forms of enslavement - and not all 'cages' are necessarily bad.
 On his latest and most urgent and accessible collection of songs, Jon Brooks promises freedom to all who choose love over fear.

 Based out of Toronto, Canada, Jon's many honors include winner of the Kerrville Folk New Folk Competition; NPR's Mountain Stage "New Song" award; and has been nominated several times for Canadian Folk Music "English Songwriter of the year."

 Saturday, May 2 Social Hour at 7:00/Concert at 8:00

 Wild Ponies offer dead right, honest songwriting.
 Headed up by Doug & Telisha Williams, their 2013 release "Things That Used to Shine" (produced by Ray Kennedy) garnered widespread critical acclaim, spent 6 weeks in the top 20 of the Americana Music Association Radio chart.